American Family Field

 Taxis, if available, pick up patrons after the game near Helfaer Field, just behind the bar shuttles.
 But there’s no guarantee that there will be any taxis at the taxi stand, which is probably why Uber and Lyft exist in the first place.
 So we would suggest sticking with rideshares, especially since they depart from a dedicated parking lot.

 The only exception might be if surge pricing makes ridesharing unusually expensive, so check your app first to make sure that it’s an appropriate option.
 But still … if there are no taxis, then Uber/Lyft would be your only option, even if they’re expensive.
 In this case, you could try to get on a bar shuttle, even if you did not take one to the game.
-As mentioned, it’s possible that the driver might still allow you to ride if you ask (especially for a nice tip).
+It’s possible that the driver might allow you to ride if you ask (especially for a nice tip).

 Walking